James Alexander Hamilton: Early life and education

-Hamilton was born on April 14, 1788, the fourth child of American Founding Father Alexander Hamilton and Elizabeth Schuyler Hamilton.
+Hamilton was born in New York City on April 14, 1788, the fourth child of American Founding Father Alexander Hamilton and Elizabeth Schuyler Hamilton.
 Hamilton later wrote of his childhood:

 [Alexander] Hamilton's gentle nature rendered his house a joyous one to his children...His interaction with his children was always affectionate and confiding, which excited in them a corresponding confidence and devotion.
 I distinctly recollect the scene at breakfast in the front room of the house in Broadway.
 My dear mother, seated as was her wont at the head of the table with a napkin in her lap, cutting slices of bread and spreading them with butter for the younger boys...When the lessons were finished the father and the elder children were called to breakfast, after which the boys were packed off to school.

-Around Summer 1791, when James was three, he grew ill while his father was away.
-Luckily, he healed within a month under the care of his mother.
+During the summer of 1791, when James was three, he grew ill while he was visiting Albany, New York, with his mother, Elizabeth Schuyler Hamilton.
+Fortunately, he recovered within a month under the care of his mother and Doctor Samuel Stringer, the Hamilton family's doctor in Albany.

 When James was sixteen, his father was killed in a duel with Vice President Aaron Burr.
-Along with his mother and siblings, James was present in the room, sitting at his father's bedside, when he died a few hours after the duel.
+Along with his mother and siblings, James was present in the room, sitting at his father's bedside, when he died the day after the duel.
 Hamilton graduated from Columbia University in 1805 at the age of seventeen.
+At Columbia, James Alexander Hamilton was a founding member of the Philolexian Society.
 He later studied law, and in 1809, he was admitted to the bar, and practiced law for a year in Waterford, New York.